BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

 There's no pattern matching or type deconstruction in arguments to functions.
 I have that in Haskell and F# and miss it.

+Some of the property tests I'd like to have added were not possible without float generators that are not yet included.

 I couldn't get the code I wanted to write to compile with the trunk branch and ended up using the latest ``release/M2g`` but even there I had to backport an interpreter fix to prevent a ``missing integral case`` exception when using